SquareGPS/navixy-api/docs/backend-api/resources/tracking/beacon/index.md

 * `tracker_id` - int.
 An ID of the tracker (aka "object_id").
 * `hardware_id` - string.
 An ID of the beacon.
 * `rssi` - int.
-RSSI stands for received signal strength indicator and represents the power of a received signal on a device.
+RSSI stands for received signal strength indicator and represents the power of received signal on a device.
 According to it, you can understand how far away the beacon is from the tracker.
 * `get_time` - [date/time](../../../getting-started.md#data-types).
 When this data received.
 * `latitude` - float.
 Latitude.
 * `longitude` - float.
 Longitude.